slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'And on the first day, men created god.'*

-*'The most beautiful thing we can experience is the mysterious.
-It is the source of all true art and all science.'
-'Science without religion is lame.
+*'Science without religion is lame.
 Religion without science is blind.' -- Albert Einstein*

 > *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

 > *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

 > *'There are causes worth dying for, but none worth killing for.' -- Albert Camus*

+> *'The first thing a man will do for his ideals is lie.' -- Joseph Schumpeter*

 > *'The cash register did more for human morality than the congregational church.' -- Charlie Munger*